turbolinks/turbolinks-ios/README.md

 ## Requirements

-Turbolinks for iOS is compatible with Xcode 8/Swift 3.0.
-It requires iOS 8 or higher.
-The Swift language requires dependencies to be compiled with the same version as the target that includes them.
-If you need Swift 2.3 compatibility, use the `v1.0.3` release, which is the last release to support Swift 2.3.
+Turbolinks for iOS is written in Swift 4.0 and requires Xcode 9.
+It should also work with Swift 3.2 as well.
+It currently supports iOS 8 or higher, but we'll most likely drop iOS 8 support soon.

 Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.